NickelMedia/Imposium-JS-SDK/README.md

 The parameters are as follows:

-_Note_: the inventory parameter will change from job to job.
+_Note_: inventory content depends on the context of the specified story.

 * storyId - a valid Imposium storyId **(required)**
 * inventory - `{ text:string, image:file, callback_url:string }` **(required)**